Supernova: Normal Type Ia

 There are several means by which a supernova of this type can form, but they share a common underlying mechanism.
-If a carbon-oxygen white dwarf accreted enough matter to reach the Chandrasekhar limit of about 1.44 solar masses (for a non-rotating star), it would no longer be able to support the bulk of its mass through electron degeneracy pressure and would begin to collapse.
+If a carbon-oxygen white dwarf accreted enough matter to reach the Chandrasekhar limit of about 1.44 solar masses (for a non-rotating star), then it would no longer be able to support the bulk of its mass through electron degeneracy pressure and would begin to collapse.
 However, the current view is that this limit is not normally attained; increasing temperature and density inside the core ignite carbon fusion as the star approaches the limit (to within about 1%) before collapse is initiated.
 In contrast, for a core primarily composed of oxygen, neon and magnesium, the collapsing white dwarf will typically form a neutron star.
 In this case, only a fraction of the star's mass will be ejected during the collapse.

 The blue spot at the centre of the red ring is an isolated neutron star in the Small Magellanic Cloud.

 Within a few seconds of the collapse process, a substantial fraction of the matter in the white dwarf undergoes nuclear fusion, releasing enough energy (1–2×10^44 J) to unbind the star in a supernova.
 An outwardly expanding shock wave is generated, with matter reaching velocities on the order of 5,000–20,000 km/s, or roughly 3% of the speed of light.
 There is also a significant increase in luminosity, reaching an absolute magnitude of −19.3 (or 5 billion times brighter than the Sun), with little variation.

 The model for the formation of this category of supernova is a close binary star system.
 The more massive of the two stars is the first to evolve off the main sequence, and it expands to form a red giant.
 The two stars now share a common envelope, causing their mutual orbit to shrink.
 The giant star then sheds most of its envelope, losing mass until it can no longer continue nuclear fusion.
 At this point, it becomes a white dwarf star, composed primarily of carbon and oxygen.
 Eventually, the secondary star also evolves off the main sequence to form a red giant.
 Matter from the giant is accreted by the white dwarf, causing the latter to increase in mass.
 The exact details of initiation and of the heavy elements produced in the catastrophic event remain unclear.